-A hospital that carries out higher-risk operations, such as organ transplants, has a higher number patients who are elderly and/or come from areas of greater poverty, will have a crude mortality rate that is very different from one that doesn’t provide such higher-risk operations and whose local population is generally younger and more affluent.
+A hospital that carries out higher-risk operations, such as organ transplants or see more patients who are elderly and/or come from areas of greater poverty, will have a crude mortality rate that is very different from one that doesn’t provide such higher-risk operations and/or whose local population is generally younger and more affluent.

-This is why several years ago statisticians interested in comparing mortality rates between hospitals sought to find a new statistical number to allow them to do just that.
+This is why several years ago statisticians interested in comparing mortality rates between hospitals sought to find a new statistical way to allow them to do just that.
 The one now used most commonly is called the hospital standardised mortality ratio – or HSMR for short – which is published nationally by Dr Foster Intelligence.

-The HSMR scoring system works by taking a hospital’s crude mortality rate and adjusting it for a wide variety of factors – population size, age profile, level of poverty, range of treatments and operations provided, etc. The idea is that by taking these facts in to account for each hospital, it is possible to calculate two scores – the mortality rate that would be expected for any given hospital and its actual observed rate.
+The HSMR scoring system works by taking a hospital’s crude mortality rate and adjusting it for a variety of factors – population size, age profile, level of poverty, range of treatments and operations provided, etc. The idea is that by taking these factors in to account for each hospital, it is possible to calculate two scores – the mortality rate that would be expected for any given hospital and its actual observed rate.
 It is the difference between these two rates that is important when it comes to HSMR.

 The Trust’s main hospitals – the Lister and QEII – are described as district general hospitals.
-Nationally the expected HSMR score for such hospitals is set as a score of 100.
-It is important to remember that this figure does not represent deaths – it is just a baseline number that statisticians use against which to compare observed performances.
+Nationally the expected HSMR score for such hospitals is set as being 100.
+It is important to remember that this figure does not represent deaths or percentages – it is just a baseline number that statisticians use against which to compare observed performances.
 The Trust’s published HSMR scores for the last few years are set out in the charts below.

 When thinking about HSMR scores, it’s tempting to view these figures simplistically.
-You know, a Trust like with a score of, say, 115 has 15% more deaths than average, while one with a score of 95% has 5% less deaths on average.
+For example a hospital like with a score of, say, 115 has 15% more deaths than average, while one with a score of 95% has 5% less deaths on average.
 This is not the case as HSMR scores are not percentages, rather an indication to help clinicians and managers understand how their services are performing.

-- Where a patient dies – compared to other parts of the country, Hertfordshire has fewer hospice beds and community-based services that help people to be with their families and loved ones when they die.
+- Compared to other parts of the country, Hertfordshire has fewer hospice beds and community-based services that help people to be with their families and loved ones when they die.
 As a result, we have more people who end up dying in our hospitals when that doesn’t need to happen.
 Again this can affect our HSMR score.

 So what does this performance tell us?